 The Clos19 cépages tour - Sauvignon

-Love it or hate it, sauvignon blanc is arguably the most distinctive white wine grape there is.
-Sometimes subtle, sometimes distinctive depending on the region and the method of winemaking, but always recognisable with its grassy, citrus notes.
+Love it or hate it, Sauvignon Blanc is arguably the most distinctive white wine grape there is.
+Sometimes subtle, sometimes distinctive depending on the region and the method of wine-making, but always recognizable with its grassy, citrus notes.

 A signature style

-Cut grass, lemon citrus and elderflower are key tasting notes for sauvignon blanc.
+Cut grass, lemon citrus and elderflower are key tasting notes for Sauvignon Blanc.
 Add to that asparagus and tropical fruit and you’ll know you’re somewhere in the New World.
 Famously zesty and fresh on the nose and palate.
-It’s usually unoaked, though there are some regions that use wood and more and more experimentation happening with this worldwide.
+It’s usually unoaked, though there are some regions that use wood and more experimentation is happening with this worldwide.

-The absolute classic food match for sauvignon blanc is goats cheese, not least in its original French home of the Loire Valley.
-The punchy grassiness tames and complements a fresh, creamy goats cheese beautifully.
-With seafood, sauvignon is a must too, especially if there’s batter involved.
+The absolute classic food match for Sauvignon Blanc is goats cheese, not least in its original French home of the Loire Valley.
+The punchy grassiness tames and complements a fresh, creamy goat’s cheese beautifully.
+With seafood, sauvignon is also a must, especially if there’s batter involved.

 New Zealand.
-Sauvignon blanc has chosen New Zealand as its spiritual home.
-Though the styles vary according to region like with France, generally speaking, a new Zealand Sauvignon will have distinct and characteristic intensity, with perfume jumping out of the glass.
-While undeniably more powerful and flavoursome, they can also be incredibly elegant.
+Sauvignon Blanc has chosen New Zealand as its spiritual home.
+Though the styles vary according to region, like in France, generally speaking a New Zealand sauvignon will have a distinct and characteristic intensity, with perfume jumping out of the glass.
+While undeniably more powerful and flavorsome, they can also be incredibly elegant.

 Try: Cloudy Bay

-Marlborough is where to head for classic New Zealand sauvignon and it is here that the iconic Cloudy Bay - who started off a global trend for the grape - is based.
-Loved for its pronounced and grassy flavours, Cloudy Bay gave wine drinkers a wine style they could instantly recognise.
+Marlborough is where you should head for a classic New Zealand sauvignon and it is here that the iconic Cloudy Bay – who started the global trend for the grape – is based.
+Loved for its pronounced and grassy flavors, Cloudy Bay gave wine drinkers a wine style they could instantly recognize.

 Bordeaux, France.
 While much more famous for its reds, Bordeaux makes some stunning dry and sweet white wines too.
-Sauvignon blanc is one of the key grapes used for these, though it’s usually blended with sémillon.
-Sauternes is the famous sweet wine where sauvignon plays a huge part.
+Sauvignon Blanc is one of the key grapes used for these, though it’s usually blended with Sémillon.
+Sauternes is a famous sweet wine where sauvignon plays a huge part.